Optimal light conditions for improved memory and mood

 The ENLIGHT project investigates whether light therapy represents an effective way to improve the lives of people with dementia.
 The lack of studies on light as a non-pharmacological therapy including people with dementia makes this important for further theoretical and methodological development.

-WP1 and 2 will include three groups; young healthy adults, seniors with no cognitive impairment and people with dementia.
+WP1 and 2 include three groups: young healthy adults, seniors with no cognitive impairment and people with dementia.
 This could give an insight into whether any variation in effect is due to dementia or age-related changes.